Autotrader cars

 Cupra Tavascan

-The Tarascan isn’t Cupra’s first electric model – that was the Born, a re-branded Volkswagen ID.3 – but it is Cupra’s first standalone electric vehicle.
-It’s an important distinction because, as we found out this year, Volkswagen is killing off the SEAT brand altogether to focus on Cupra.
-Cupra, you'll probably know, began life as a trim level before becoming SEAT’s high-performance offshoot, but will now become a youth-oriented electric brand.
-If the Tavascan is as good as it looks, Volkswagen’s brand gamble will look like a wise one.
+The Tavascan isn’t Cupra’s first electric model – that was the Born, a re-branded Volkswagen ID.3 – but it is Cupra’s first standalone electric vehicle.
+It’s an important distinction because Volkswagen has suggested it will be killing off the Seat brand altogether to focus on Cupra.
+Cupra, you'll probably know, began life as a trim level before becoming Seat’s high-performance offshoot, but will now become a youth-oriented electric brand.
+The Tavascan is an impressive looking car with a unique interior and plenty of space for the whole family.

 2024 Cupra Tavascan